 In late 2010 the majority of air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
 The units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service for a few more years.
 The purpose of these Dry Charged Units is to offer the greater Longmont area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

-Longmont homeowners should know that these Dry Charged Units are permitted in the U.S. and Canada.
-Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically considered a replacement “part”.
+Longmont homeowners should understand that these Dry Charged Units are permitted in the U.S. and Canada.
+Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically deemed a replacement “part”.
 Today, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?

 Well, it really depends on a number of things.
-The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.